Mathuran/MathuranSadagopanResume/MathuranSadagopanResume.md

 <h4 style="text-align:left;"> Full Stack Developer | Ellis Don | May 2019 – August 2019 </h4>

-Streamlined productivity for 100’s in the construction industry by building online tools for streamlining workflows
+Streamlined workflows for 100’s in the construction industry by building online tools and services.

 - Developed responsive and stateful components such as form fields and dashboards.
 - Formed the front end using React.js and Redux.
 Backend services were Go or Java Spring Boot